androidthings/sample-googleassistant/README.md

 # Google Assistant API Sample for Android Things

-This sample shows how to call the Google Assistant API from Android Things.
+This sample shows how to call the Google Assistant API from Android Things using gRPC.

 It records a spoken request from the connected microphones, sends it to the Google Assistant API and plays back the Assistant's spoken response on the connected speaker.

+**Note**: This sample is for prototyping.
+We will later be launching the Google Assistant SDK for Android Things which will support hotwording and other features.

 ## Pre-requisites